Today we interview the very first nutrition expert I heard speak at my nutrition school, The Institute of Integrative Nutrition, Marc David.

 Almost everyone can recall at least a handful of them, right?

-It may have been a warm, memorable time of celebration, a time when you felt validated about something going on in your life, or a time when you felt totally connected to those around you.
+It may have been a loving, memorable time of celebration, a time when you felt validated about something going on in your life, or a time when you felt really connected to those around you.

 Today we talk further about that relationship with food as we discuss his new book, The Slow Down Diet.